juliangruber/proxy-clone/Readme.md

   [Proxy](http://wiki.ecmascript.org/doku.php?id=harmony:proxies).
 When you
   change a property on the proxy, it adds it to an internal change log.
-When you read from the proxy, it first checks for overrides, otherwise returns the original value from the object.
+When you read from the proxy, it first checks for overrides, otherwise returns the value from the original object.
+This also means that any changes on the original object are going to be reflected on the cloned object, unlike traditional cloning.

 ## Kudos